- Glenn Ficarra, John Requa

 Carell is likable, per usual, playing a low-key comic role without stretching his talent too far; as in Little Miss Sunshine or Dan in Real Life, the actor is good at being woeful yet funny.
 Moore’s performance is more subtle, relying on diverse yet readable shifts between being heartbroken and regretful.
 Given Hollywood’s propensity for love stories about younger people, it’s strange (yet entirely welcome) that Carell and Moore take center stage over both Gosling and Stone.
 Having starred in Easy A and The Help, this material seems right up Stone’s alley, whereas Gosling is usually associated with more dynamic films.
 Granted, his performance may not be as complex as his other two releases from 2011 (Drive and The Ides of March), but his character has some interesting layers, so you could hardly say he’s slumming it here.

-Unfortunately, after a crucial “twist” of sorts, certain characters are left at the wayside as it becomes clear who the film is really about.
-Rather than giving everyone their equal share, Fogelman’ story tends to treat Jacob and Hanna as supplementary roles, whereas given the appropriate screen time their relationship could have been just as significant as Cal and Emily’s, the film’s unabashed centerpiece.
+Unfortunately, after a crucial “twist” of sorts, certain characters are left by the wayside as it becomes clear who the film is really about.
+Rather than giving everyone their equal share, Fogelman’s story tends to treat Jacob and Hanna as supplementary roles, whereas, given the appropriate screen time, their relationship could have been just as significant as Cal and Emily’s, the film’s unabashed centerpiece.
 Alas, with these mosaic movies, rarely does every character get their due.
 But this is a minor quibble for a very funny, very romantic movie chocked full of feel-good aspirations.
-Its characters are treated with dignity within the conventions of the genre, instead of the genre compelling the characters to behave in outlandish and silly ways, and for that we must be grateful.
+Its characters are treated with dignity within the conventions of the genre, instead of the genre compelling the characters to behave in outlandish and silly ways, and for that, we must be grateful.